rashmi2800/M2-EmbSys/Project/1_Requirements/README.md

 ## High Level Requirements
 Must be able to do things like: -
--  Determine the distance between the ultrasonic sensor and the water in front of it and show it on a Lcd
+-  Determine the distance between the ultrasonic sensor and the water in front of it and show it on a LED.
--  When the distance between the ultrasonic sensor and the water is too short, the buzzer will sound.
+-  When the distance between the ultrasonic sensor and the water is too short, the LED will glow.

 ## Low Level Requirements
 Low level requirements must have
 -  Interface HC-SR04 (UltraSonic sensor) with Arduino uno
--  Interface LCD With Arduino uno
+-  Interface LED With Arduino uno
  -  Interface Buzzer with Arduino uno

  ------------------------------------